GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/06.151-160/10.A-Closer-Walk/docs.md

 ---
+title: |
-title: 160.
-A Closer Walk
+    160. A Closer Walk - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 160.
+A Closer Walk.
+O, for a closer walk with God!
+A calm and heav'nly frame, A light to shine upon the road That leads me to the Lamb.
+    keywords:  |
-    keywords: Christ in Song, A Closer Walk, O, for a closer walk with God!,
+        Christ in Song, adventhymnals, advent hymnals, A Closer Walk, O, for a closer walk with God!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 160. A CLOSER WALK
+####  Christ in Song,

 ```txt
 1.